AntCPLab/OpenCoral/doc/networking.rst

 There are two ways of communicating hosts and individually setting ports:

-1. All parties first to connect to a coordination server, which broadcasts the data for all parties.
+1. All parties first connect to a coordination server, which broadcasts the data for all parties.
 This is the default with the coordination server being run as a thread of party 0.
 The hostname of the coordination server has to be given with the command-line